MetPX/sarracenia/doc/design/plan.rst

 -- remove is not propagated among switches.
 -- new connection for every transfer (have connections persist.)

--- when receive a post for an older version of a file, what you download will not match the post. it generates a bogus checksum mismatch error.
+-- reported from end user use of dd.weather.gc.ca spurious errors generated. when receive a post for an older version of a file, what you download will not match the post. it generates a bogus checksum mismatch error.

    possible fix: